iwatake2222/pico-loud_talking_detector/README.md

         - Because "SILENCE" and "UNKNOWN" are parts of "Not Talking"
     - Change clip duration from 1 sec to 10 sec
     - Increase training steps
 - Note: you cannot run the script because data download will fail.
-I can't share dataset due to copyright.
+I don't share dataset due to copyright.

 ### Dataset
 - Details